When to Run Linux in Your Browser

 When it does not fit

-The machine is emulated at roughly the pace of a late-1990s PC and runs 32-bit software only.
-Compiling large projects, running servers other machines should reach, working with big files, or anything that needs to download packages from the internet will frustrate you - a native install or a desktop virtual machine app fits those jobs better.
-The graphical desktop also wants a desktop-class browser with plenty of free memory.
+Run Linux in Your Browser does not fit when you need modern compile speed: the machine is emulated at roughly the pace of a late-1990s PC and runs 32-bit software only.
+Compiling large projects, running servers other machines should reach, working with big files, or anything that needs to download packages continuously will feel too slow.

 What to expect on first use

-The first start downloads the machine image once (about 100 MB for the terminal, a few hundred MB for the desktop - the exact size is shown before anything is fetched) and caches it in the browser, so later visits start from local storage in seconds.
-Your work persists through saved sessions, not the image itself: save in the browser, or export a session file and import it on another computer.
-For a comparison with virtual machines and live USB sticks, see browser Linux vs the alternatives.
+What to expect on first use is a one-time download of the machine image (about 100 MB for the terminal, a few hundred MB for the desktop - the exact size is shown before anything is fetched) that then caches in the browser, so later visits start from local storage.

 Why trust these tools